jingjingwang/civic-marketplace/README.md

 `python manage.py runserver host:port`
 but may need to add the `host` in `ALLOWED_HOSTS` in `civic_marketplace/settings.py`.

-## Run it in Google Cloud Platform
+## Connect to Google Cloud Platform

 `./cloud_sql_proxy -instances="catalyst-market:us-central1:catalyst"=tcp:3306`